-Target your strengths within your field of interest.
-A constant fascination of mine throughout my childhood and high school career was filmmaking and I took the plunge of choosing to major in film.
+You may want to target your strengths within your field of interest.
+A constant fascination of mine throughout my childhood and high school career was filmmaking, and I took the plunge of choosing to major in film.

 Keep in mind that your career pathway is a winding road.
 Take whatever major you choose and spin it into something marketable to employers.
 You’re bound to find someone who needs what you can offer.
 I mainly worked on production management but highlighting these writing skills is what later landed me gigs in script supervision and copywriting after finishing my degree.

-If you don’t know what to major in, remember that you aren’t imprisoned by your choices later on.
-Employers are ultimately looking for potential hirees who can demonstrate an ability to carry their skillset into real-world scenarios.
+If you don’t know what to major in, in school, remember that you aren’t imprisoned by your choices later on.
+Employers are ultimately looking for potential hires who can demonstrate an ability to carry their skillset into real-world scenarios.